-1. Wat Pho, April 2015.
-Bangkok’s oldest and largest temple is an absolute must-see, chiefly due to its world famous forty-six meter reclining Buddha.
+1. April 2015.
+Bangkok’s oldest and largest temple is an absolute must see, chiefly due to its world famous forty-six meter reclining buddha.
 Built in 1832 during the reign of King Rama III, the statue shows the passing of the Buddha into final Nirvana following death.

-2. Wat Pho, April 2015.
-The sheer magnitude of the Buddha, known in Thailand as Phra Phuttha Saiyat, simply has to be seen in person to be fully processed.
+2. April 2015.
+The sheer magnitude of the buddha, known in Thailand as Phra Phuttha Saiyat, simply has to be seen in person to be fully processed.

-4. Wat Pho, April 2015.
+4. April 2015.
 Wat Pho isn’t just about The Reclining Buddha.
-There are over a thousand other Buddha images in total and around a hundred chedis, some of which are dedicated to the kings of the Chakri dynasty.
+There are over a thousand other Buddha images and around a hundred chedis, some of which are dedicated to the kings of The Chakri Dynasty.
 This photo takes in the somewhat curious Buddha Bathing Ritual observed during Songkran.
-Visitors pour jasmine scented water over the Buddha statuettes as a way of earning merit.
+Visitors pour jasmine scented water over the buddha statuettes as a way of earning merit.

 Like these?
 Then why not have a leaf through my zillion other 5s from across Thailand.